HeleneZablit/website-x0x0/index.md

 Now let us compare the results of this clustering with all the other maps we’ve made, maybe there are some similarities between them?

-# Comparing clustering, are the different maps we’ve made similar to each other?
+# Brewing our Findings

 The mystery deepens as we lay out the US maps generated by our different region-grouping methods.
 From crafting “custom regions” using Cohen’s D to running two distinct clustering analyses with a variety of beer parameters, the story unfolds in unexpected ways.
 Each method paints a different picture, with groupings shifting depending on the tools and criteria used—suggesting that clear geographical divides in beer preferences might be more difficult to define than expected. <br>

 Yet, the East Coast emerges as a repeat offender, with certain states consistently sticking together across all clustering methods.
 Could their distinct beer preferences be the clue that sets them apart?
 When we look at our style-based clusters we get larger clusters indicating that many states share the same beer style preferences, making it harder to tease apart state-specific preferences.
-This is especially evident in the large grouping of the central states which are part of cluster 0, which is not present when using our other clustering methods.
+This is especially evident in the large grouping of the central states, which are part of cluster 0, which is not present when using our other clustering methods.

 # So does your State *really* Sway Your Sip?